hannesne/projectnewcastle/docs/key_rotation.md

 If a secret in Key Vault is changed, a new `id` will be generated for the secret.
 Since Patient API caching policy refers to the key vault secret with the latest `id`, Terraform will update the reference in caching policy if the secret is updated with a new `id`.

+Since we cached the host key in API Management, the retired key may still exist in the cache, we need to find a way to remove it from cache or update it to the latest host key.
+We are using internal cache in API Management and there is no REST API to handle internal cache, so it's not easy to update or remove the cache.
+After trying some workarounds, a great idea came to our mind.
+Why not use the latest secret `version` as the cache name like this `key="${data.azurerm_key_vault_secret.fa_patient_api_host_key.version}"`?
+So if the host key is updated, the cache name will be updated as well which will raise a cache miss and force API Management to retrieve the latest host key in Key Vault.
+The idea can be implemented easily in Terraform like below.

 ```terraform
 data "azurerm_key_vault_secret" "fa_patient_api_host_key" {
   name         = azurerm_key_vault_secret.fa_patient_api_host_key.name